pointMS/12E-Java/20200727_parseCardArray/readme.md

 1334576487658953 Ivan
 The card is Visa if the number start with "12".
 The card is Master if the number start with "13".
 Implement method that return array of card.
+Implement method toSecureString that masks the card number.